Sephora: Subscription service

 In August 2015, it was announced that Sephora would launch a subscription service: Play!
 By Sephora.
 The monthly subscription service offers boxes containing sample size products for a monthly fee.
 Boston, Columbus, and Cincinnati were the only three cities to test the initial service launch in September 2015.
 The service was launched throughout the US in 2016.

-For $10 USD billed monthly, each month’s box is a collectable bag that changes each month with five deluxe skincare, makeup, or haircare samples.
+For US$10 billed monthly, each month's box is a collectable bag that changes each month with five deluxe skincare, makeup, or haircare samples.
 Each box includes a selection of products based on answers provided by the customer in PLAY! profile.

 Sephora terminated PLAY! in April 2020, replacing it with Sephora Luxe.
 Like Play!, Luxe gives the opportunity to sample products, but Luxe is ordered monthly and is not a subscription service.

 Sephora UAE AND KSA

 Sephora UAE and KSA are regional subdivisions of Sephora.
 The Middle East head office was opened in February 2006 by Pierre Fayard.
 Since 2007, over 30 separate Sephora stores have opened across the Middle East region (UAE, KSA, Bahrain, Qatar, Kuwait).
 Sephora UAE and KSA provide make up and skincare products from notable brands such as Christian Dior and Laura Mercier in a high tech contemporary retail environment.
-Sephora’s first Middle East store opened at Seef Mall in Bahrain on 7 January 2007 followed by Festival City, UAE on 1 March 2007 with a further 30 stores opening across the region since.
-The Sephora store in the Dubai Mall opened in December 2008 and is now ranked as the company’s number one store worldwide.
+Sephora's first Middle East store opened at Seef Mall in Bahrain on 7 January 2007 followed by Festival City, UAE on 1 March 2007 with a further 30 stores opening across the region since.
+The Sephora store in the Dubai Mall opened in December 2008 and is now ranked as the company's number one store worldwide.
 In 2007, the late Sephora CEO, Jacques Levy expressed a desire to have 100 stores open across the region by 2010.
 A year later the international financial crisis derailed these ambitions.
 Levy stepped down in 2011 and died a year later.
 Despite this early setback Sephora have opened more than 30 more stores and introduced online shopping to the region in November 2016.
 In December 2017, Sephora opened Gifts Beauty Park, the world's first beauty theme park, in Dubai.
 The pop-up store featured fairground and makeup themed games and invited shoppers to sit down with professional Sephora makeup artists to experience the products.
 In March 2018, Guillaume Motte was announced as the new president of Sephora Europe and Middle East.

 Products

 Sephora's Middle East stores stock international products alongside local brands such as Shiffa Dubai Skin Care and Huda Beauty.
-According to Forbes, Huda Beauty, founded by Dubai based blogger and business woman Huda Kattan, was the top selling cosmetic brand across Sephora Middle East, in 2018.
+According to Forbes, Huda Beauty, founded by Dubai-based blogger and business woman Huda Kattan, was the top selling cosmetic brand across Sephora Middle East, in 2018.